jjvdb/users-api/README.md

-# VerseQuick Users API
+# Users API

-- This is the Users API for [VerseQuick](https://versequick.com).
+- This is the Users API for [bible.berinaniesh.xyz](https://bible.berinaniesh.xyz).
-- This API will register users and save their bookmarks and the chapters they have completed.
+- Right now, it is deployed [here](https://api.scripture.pp.ua/users/docs).

-This is a work in progress.
-The frontend will be updated once the API is completely ready.
+- This API will register users and save their bookmarks and reading progress.